sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial02/presentation.md

 ## Exercise 1: Use `cmpbidsappmanager` to configure the anatomical and diffusion pipelines

-**Goal** Learn how to configure CMP3 pipelines and create their configuration files with `cmpbidsappmanager`
+Learn how to configure CMP3 pipelines and create their configuration files with `cmpbidsappmanager`

 ---